failmap/failmap/docs/source/topics/translation.md

 * /failmap/map/locale/'iso code'/django.po
 * /failmap/map/locale/'iso code'/djangojs.po

+And for other "django apps" like "map" accordingly.

-You can edit the .po files.
+You can edit the .po files, they will be converted to those .mo files for some reason.

-After you're done, run:
+After you're done editing, run:
 ```
 failmap translate
 ```

+Translations should then shown up on the website.